UU-Human-Evolution/1MB438/Lab_1.md

 10. What type of wolves is the ancestor of domestic dogs?

-11. Are Porcupines closer to pigs or to hedgehogs?
+11. Are porcupines closer to pigs or hedgehogs?

 ## Session 1